Faculty of Veterinary Medicine – Stara Zagora: History

-The idea about the foundation of a veterinary medical faculty in Bulgaria emerges because of the need of veterinary certification of livestock production and export combined with the impossibility to ensure the needed number of veterinary professionals by tuition in foreign veterinary medicine universities.
-The proposal was first brought up in 1897, and, after several unsuccessful attempts, was resurrected again after the First World War.
+The idea about the foundation of a veterinary medical faculty in Bulgaria emerges because of the need for veterinary certification of livestock production and export combined with the impossibility of ensuring the needed number of veterinary professionals by tuition in foreign veterinary medicine universities.
+The proposal was first brought up in 1897 and, after several unsuccessful attempts, was resurrected again after the First World War.
 The moving force of this process is the Association of Veterinary Professionals in Bulgaria.
-The government of Aleksandar Stamboliyski has made the first decisive steps in this respect, by submitting a bill in the 19th Ordinary National Assembly.
+The government of Aleksandar Stamboliyski took the first decisive steps towards establishing the faculty by submitting the relevant bill to the 19th Ordinary National Assembly.
 The bill was presented by Stoyan Omarchevski, Minister of Public Education.
-Thus, in 1921, the amendment to the Public Education Act reglamented the foundation of a Faculty of Veterinary Medicine with 9 departments, as the 7th faculty of the Sofia University.
-The Act was approved with a Decree 145 from July 11, 1921 signed by His Majesty Boris III.
-That is how the idea for foundation of a Faculty of Veterinary Medicine became a juridical act.
+Thus, in 1923, the Faculty of Veterinary Medicine was established as the seventh faculty of Sofia University.
+The Act was approved with a Decree 145 from July 11, 1921, signed by His Majesty Boris III.
+Thus, the proposal to establish a Faculty of Veterinary Medicine became a legal act.
 Nevertheless, the practical implementation of the idea was a continuous process, accompanied by many difficulties, efforts and professional self-denial in the name of strengthening of Bulgarian higher veterinary medical education.

 With Order No 3294 from August 13, 1921, the Minister of Public Education appointed a commission (interim Faculty Council) with the following structure, proposed by the Academic Council of the Sofia University - prof. Vassil Mollov, Dean of the Medical Faculty (head); Dr. Simeon Georgiev, Chief Inspector in the Ministry of Agriculture and State Property and Editor in chief of “Veterinarna Sbirka” (member) and subcolonel Dr. Matyo Rachov, Officer in charge of the Military Veterinary Hospital (member).

 They were charged to perform the preliminary work related to the activities of the new faculty.
 As a result, on May 11, 1923, the historical date for our profession, in the presence of Prof. Zahari Karaouglanov - Rector of the Sofia University, the first regular Faculty Council consisting of the first three regularly elected professors (Prof. Stefan Angelov, Assoc. prof. Grozyo Dikov and Assoc. prof. Stanko Petrov) was convened.
 The first Dean - Prof. Stefan Angelov, was elected and from this day on, the youngest faculty became an integral part of the university life.
 The date May 11, 1923 is accepted as initial in the FVM chronology.

 The further pathway of the FVM is determined by the social economic development of the country and notably, with the related establishment of the veterinary medical system on one part and the progress in veterinary science on the other.
 As a result of these social influences, the development of the FVM could be divided into six historical periods.